 Microscopic examination is the simplest method and enables clinicians to test for trichomoniasis and bacterial vaginosis at the same time.
 Tests for both infections should be done because they cause similar symptoms and/or may coexist.
 Vaginal secretions are obtained from the posterior fornix.
 The pH is measured.
-Secretions are then placed on 2 slides; they are diluted with 10% K hydroxide on one slide (KOH wet mount) and with 0.9% NaCl on the other (saline wet mount).
+Secretions are then placed on 2 slides; they are diluted with 10% potassium hydroxide on one slide (KOH wet mount) and with 0.9% sodium chloride on the other (saline wet mount).
 For the whiff test, the KOH wet mount is checked for a fishy odor, which results from amines produced in trichomonas vaginitis or bacterial vaginosis.
 The saline wet mount is examined microscopically as soon as possible to detect trichomonads, which can become immotile and more difficult to recognize within minutes after slide preparation.
-(Trichomonads are pear-shaped with flagella, often motile, and average 7 to 10 μm—about the size of WBCs—but occasionally reach 25 μm.)
+(Trichomonads are pear-shaped with flagella, often motile, and average 7 to 10 micrometers—about the size of white blood cells—but occasionally reach 25 micrometers.)
 If trichomoniasis is present, numerous neutrophils are also present.
 Trichomoniasis is also commonly diagnosed by seeing the organism when a Papanicolaou (Pap) test is done.

-Alternatively, immunochromographic flow dipstick tests or NAAT, which are available from some laboratories, may be done.
+Alternatively, immunochromographic flow dipstick tests or NAATs, which are available from some laboratories, may be done.
 In women, these tests are more sensitive than microscopic examination or culture.
-Also, NAAT can be configured to simultaneously detect other organisms or other STDs such as chlamydial infection or gonorrhea.
+Also, NAATs can be configured to simultaneously detect other organisms or other STDs such as chlamydial infection or gonorrhea.